-Crucially the effects of coordination upon commitment which we observed cannot be explained by the hypothesis that coordination provides a cue to perceived interpersonal similarity.
-This is because, though we did observe a main effect of similarity in both experiments, the interaction between Partner and Belief conditions reveals that the boost which successful coordination gave to commitment was driven by the inferences participants were able to draw about their partners’ willingness to adapt.
+Crucially the effects of coordination upon commitment which we observed cannot be fully explained by the hypothesis that coordination provides a cue to perceived interpersonal similarity.
+This is because, though we did observe a main effect of similarity in both experiments, the interaction between Partner and Belief conditions reveals that the boost which successful coordination gave to commitment was driven in part by the inferences participants were able to draw about their partners’ willingness to adapt.
 This means that our findings support the hypothesis that coordination boosts commitment by providing a evidence of a co-actor’s willingness to invest effort in order to adapt for the sake of coordination.
 It is also important to highlight the generalizability of this finding, which we observed in two highly distinct scenarios: one involving a task that required physical effort to adapt, and one involving a task that required cognitive effort to adapt.

 These findings constitute an important contribution to our understanding of what it is that sustains people’s motivation to invest and make sacrifices for each other, and for the common good, both on a small and on a large scale.
 This is particularly pressing in the face of global challenges such as those posed by pandemics and climate change, which require the sustained and concerted commitment of everyone -- not just of the nurses, doctors, soldiers and teachers whose selfless contributions we so often take for granted.

 Our findings also provide a springboard for further research investigating the mechanisms which lead people to develop a sense of commitment towards adaptive co-actors.
-One hypothesis is that, by investing the effort required to adapt, a co-actor signals that sher is a reliable interaction partner, and that it is therefore worth cultivating a collaborative relationship with her.
+One hypothesis is that, by investing the effort required to adapt, a co-actor signals that she is a reliable interaction partner, and that it is therefore worth cultivating a collaborative relationship with her.
 This would explain why participants were particularly willing to invest effort to benefit partners who had demonstrated a willingness to adapt.
 A further, compatible, hypothesis is that a co-actor’s investment of effort creates a sense of debt or obligation towards that co-actor, leading to an increase in effort to ‘repay one’s debt’ to the co-actor (McGrath & Gerber, 2019).
-Further research could attempt to disentangle these two hypotheses by implementing one or both of the tasks developed for the current study, and subsequently administering f economic games tapping into distinct prosocial motivations For example, if our manipulation leads participants to view the adaptive partner as more reliable or trustworthy than the unadaptive partner, then they should be willing to invest more in a trust game with the an adaptive partner more than with the unadaptive partner (Berg, Dickhaut, & McCabe, 1995).
+Further research could attempt to disentangle these two hypotheses by implementing one or both of the tasks developed for the current study, and subsequently administering economic games tapping into distinct prosocial motivations For example, if our manipulation leads participants to view the adaptive partner as more reliable or trustworthy than the unadaptive partner, then they should be willing to invest more in a trust game with the an adaptive partner more than with the unadaptive partner (Berg, Dickhaut, & McCabe, 1995).
 Alternatively, insofar as participants feel a sense of debt towards the adaptive partner, then they may be expected to give more to the adaptive partner than the unadaptive partner in a dictator game (Güth, Schmittberger, & Schwarze, 1982).